Program manager vs. project manager: A detailed guide

 Can a project manager become a program manager?

 Yes, a project manager can become a program manager.
-After gaining significant experience in the role of project manager, a project manager can be advanced to the role of a program manager.
+After gaining significant experience in the role of project manager, a project manager can be advanced to the program manager role.
 However, you can increase your chances of getting promoted to program manager by obtaining industry-standard certifications for a program manager.

 Program and project manager certifications

 Experiential learning plays a key role in the life of a program manager and a project manager, but certifications can help lay the foundation.
-Obtaining industry-leading certifications proves the knowledge, skills, and expertise of program and project managers.
-Have a look at them.
+Obtaining industry-leading certifications proves program and project managers’ knowledge, skills, and expertise.
+Let’s have a look at them.

 Program manager certifications